Jeet1912/jeet1912.github.io/README.md

-A repo for my resume website at -
+A repo for my online cv at -

     jeet1912.github.io